-Back for its 15th year, the North Shore Writers Festival invites Writers and Readers to another fantastic literary weekend on April 11th and 12th at the North Vancouver City Library.
-Check out our Lineup and Schedule of Events for all the details.
+Back for its 16th year, the North Shore Writers Festival invites Writers and Readers to another fantastic literary weekend on April 17th and 18th at the West Vancouver Memorial Library.
+Stay tuned for our Lineup and Schedule of Events for all the details.
 We’ll see you there!
 The festival is free and no registration is required.

 Mark your calendars!
 The 2014 North Shore Writers Festival will be held Friday April 11th and Saturday April 12th at the North Vancouver City Library.